chuongmep/bim42.github.io/_posts/2018-02-10-data-visualization-for-bimsync.md

 ## How it works?

 Each Power BI file comes with all necessary queries to retrieve data from bimsync through its public API.
 Power BI send a request and retrieve all the elements of a given IFC category in Json.
 A second function parse these elements to fill a table.
 Columns are dynamically created based on the property sets available in the elements.
 These functions are written in M Query, the Power BI request language.
-They can be easily edited by clicking on &#8220;Edit Queries&#8221; in Power BI Desktop.
+They can be easily edited by clicking on "Edit Queries" in Power BI Desktop.

 ![working1](https://bim42.com/wp-content/uploads/2018/02/working1.png)